Diaphragm wall system installed at Zilker Point

 Zilker Point, a remarkable architectural project located in Austin, Texas, boasts not only a 7-story above-grade office building but also a 5-story below-grade parking garage.
-The construction of the below-grade parking garage presented unique challenges that required innovative solutions
+The construction of the below-grade parking garage presented unique challenges that required innovative solutions.
+Malcolm Drilling undertook the design of the entire Support of Excavation (SOE).

 The soil conditions at the construction site posed significant obstacles.
 The presence of a high groundwater table coupled with gravelly sands underlain by limestone bedrock demanded careful consideration of several shoring options.
 The diaphragm wall emerged as the ideal solution, offering a multi-functional approach to address the soil complexities.